ClaraL27/NNDS-2023/README.md

 - 1796575_NNDS_2023_Homework.ipynb: colab notebook of my solution of the homework.
 Final grade: 5/5.

 ## Final Homework
-- prove lora.ipynb: to be uploaded.
+- prove lora.ipynb: test for the final homework.
-- 1796575_NNDS_2023_Final_Homework.ipynb: to be uploaded.
+- 1796575_NNDS_2023_Final_Homework.ipynb: colab notebook of my solution of the final homework.
+Final grade: --/10.